 Press the power-on button.
-The V5 vario unit will turn on and few seconds later the LX8000 digital unit welcome screen will appear.
+The LX9000 and the vario unit will turn on and few moments later welcome screen will appear.
 The first screen shows the version of the boot loader followed by the version of the Linux kernel operating system, then the version of the file system.
 The boot procedure normally takes 30 seconds.
 When completed the profile selection dialogue is shown.

-It is recommended to switch the unit ON some minutes prior to take-off to give the GPS receiver time enough to acquire satellites.
-The flight recorder will also make a take-off baseline.
+It is recommended to switch the unit ON some minutes prior to takeoff to give the GPS receiver time enough to acquire satellites.
+The flight recorder will also make a takeoff baseline.
 Longer running on the ground will not reduce flight recorder capacity.